BLOG

 • Campaign ROI attribution

-An AI layer trained on agency workflows — not generic business processes.
-It drafts client-appropriate responses, identifies underperforming campaigns before the client notices, recommends resource reallocation based on workload patterns, and automates the repetitive operational tasks that consume 30% of your team's week.
-AI that understands agencies, not just tasks.
+An AI layer trained on agency workflows, not generic business processes.
+It drafts client-ready responses and spots underperforming campaigns before the client notices.
+It recommends resource changes based on workload patterns.
+It also automates the repetitive tasks that eat 30% of your team's week.

 • Context-aware content suggestions